anatlevari/HeartFailureClassification/README.md

 In [here](https://github.com/anatlevari/HeartFailureClassification/blob/main/Heart%20Failure%20-%20Classification.ipynb), I compared six classification algorithms to find the one best predicts heart failure based on the features.

 ### Conclusion
-The maximal accuracy was achieved by a random forest classifier and is equal to 94.44%.
+The maximal accuracy was achieved by a support vector machine classifier and is equal to 91%.
 Thus, this classifier may be a good fit for future heart failure detection.

-### Future Steps
-* Investigate overfitting in decision tree classifier.
-* Use the decision tree classification model for describing the most significant features that predict heart failure.
+In addition, I used the decision tree classification model for describing the most significant features that predict heart failure.
-* Compare the classification models using metrics other than accuracy, e.g., precision and recall.